 Benefits of Adopting the Convention

-The first benefit, is that the convention greatly improves code readability, especially from inside an IDE.
+The first benefit, is that the convention greatly improves code readability, especially from inside an IDE or the SMACC doxygen pages.

 The second benefit, is that if you run into issues, the SMACC support team can quickly and easily get a handle on the broader picture of your problem.